-First let me apologize for not having blogged in some time.
-2013 started off crazy busy then there was the flu that took down me and my two boys, followed by a week of catch up with life, followed by a great visit with friends from TX that included sneaker waves, boobie cars, and stupid dune yard people.
+First, let me apologize for not having blogged in some time.
+2013 started off crazy busy, then there was the flu that took down my boys and me, followed by a week of catch up with life, followed by a great visit with friends from TX that included sneaker waves, boobie cars, and stupid dune yard people.
 I wish I could explain all of the shenanigans but some stuff is better left unexplained.

 So what prompted a great need to blog